 These equity investments in renewable energy projects are accounted for under the equity method of accounting.
 Certain of our equity method investments were determined to be VIEs in which we are not the primary beneficiary, as we do not direct the significant activities of those entities in which we invest.
 Our maximum exposure to loss associated with the continued operation of the underlying projects in our equity method investments is limited to our recorded value of our investments.
 Under the equity method of accounting, the carrying value of these equity method investments is determined based on amounts we invested, adjusted for the equity in earnings or losses of the investee allocated based on the LLC agreement, less distributions received.
 For the LLC agreements which contain preferences with regard to cash flows from operations, capital events and liquidation, we reflect our share of profits and losses by determining the difference between our claim on the investee's book value at the beginning and the end of the period, which is adjusted for distributions received and contributions made.
 This claim is calculated as the amount we would receive (or be obligated to pay) if the investee were to liquidate all of its assets at recorded amounts determined in accordance with GAAP and distribute the resulting cash to creditors and investors in accordance with their respective priorities.
 This method is commonly referred to as the hypothetical liquidation at book value method or ("HLBV").
 Any difference between the amount of our investment and the amount of underlying equity in net assets is generally amortized over the life of the assets and liabilities to which the difference relates.
-Cash distributions received from these equity method investments are classified as operating activities are classified as investing activities in our consolidated statements of cash flows.
-We have elected to recognize earnings from these investments on equatter in arrears to allow for the receipt of financial information.
+Cash distributions received from these equity method investments are classified as operating activities to the extent of cumulative HLBV earnings in our consolidated statements of cash flows.
+Our initial investment and additional cash distributions beyond that which are classified as operating activities are classified as investi